blas1n/BSEngine/README.md

 # BS-Engine

-My own game engine project.
+It is my own game engine project.

+- See [this document](./Architecture.md) for a description of the structure.